-How to cook steak depends on what cut you’re dealing with, and when it comes to picking a choice piece of steak, you’ve got options—and questions to answer.
+How to cook steak depends on what cut you’re dealing with; and when it comes to picking a choice piece of steak, you’ve got plenty of options—and questions to answer.
 Which is the most tender piece of meat?
 How marbled should it be?
 Which is the leanest cut?
 What if I don’t have a grill?

 Also known as tenderloin, filet mignon is the most tender cut you can find (and the most expensive!).
 Not attached to a bone, this lean and tender steak offers a mild and almost buttery flavor.
 Although smaller than most other cuts of steak, tenderloins are cut thicker than most (two to three inches).